Azure/apim-lab/apim-lab/6-analyticsMonitoring/apimanagement-6-3-EventHub.md

 ---

-## Create and Event Hubs namespace
+## Create an Event Hubs namespace

 An Event Hubs namespace provides a unique scoping container, in which you create one or more event hubs.
 To create a namespace in your resource group using the portal, do the following actions:

-1. In the Azure portal, and select **Create a resource** at the top left of the screen.
+1. In the Azure portal select **Create a resource** at the top left of the screen.
 1. Select **All services** in the left menu, and select **star (`*`)** next to **Event Hubs** in the **Analytics** category.
 Confirm that **Event Hubs** is added to **FAVORITES** in the left navigational menu.

    ![Search for Event Hubs](../../assets/images/select-event-hubs-menu.png)